ljfranklin/terraform-resource/README.md

 This resource should usually be used with the `put` action rather than a `get`.
 This ensures the output always reflects the current state of the IaaS and allows management of multiple environments as shown below.
 A `get` step takes no parameters and outputs the same `metadata` file format shown below for `put`.

-Depending on the context, the `put` step will perform one of three actions:

-**Create:**
-If the state file does not exist, `put` will create all the IaaS resources specified by `terraform_source`.
-It then uploads the resulting state file using the configured `storage` driver.

-**Update:**
-If the state file already exists, `put` will update the IaaS resources to match the desired state specified in `terraform_source`.
-It then uploads the updated state file.

-**Destroy:**
-If the `destroy` action is specified, `put` will destroy all IaaS resources specified in the state file.
-It then deletes the state file using the configured `storage` driver.

 #### Get Parameters